-Work to stabilize the bank at the southeast approach to the Jacques Cartier Bridge began in the first quarter of 2017-2018 and is scheduled to be completed in the first quarter of 2018-19.
+Work to stabilize the bank at the southeast approach to the Jacques Cartier Bridge continued during the last quarter and is scheduled to be completed ahead of schedule in the first quarter of 2018-2019.
 This work will make it possible to maintain a long-term functional capacity of the south approach to the Jacques Cartier Bridge.
 It will also allow for the reconstruction of the sidewalk above the bank and the modification of the staircase at the abutment in order to improve the situation for pedestrians, all in coordination with the City of Longueuil.
-Finally, JCCBI completed the rehabilitation of the Île Sainte-Hélène Pavilion to extend its service life.
+In addition, special attention has been paid to the landscaping of the bank adjacent to the City of Longueuil parking lot.